Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 ## Conclusion

-TODO
-we did pair program with Copilot, but it was more like we suggested what to do or fix, and Copilot did it the hard work for us.
+That's it, the end of the workshop.
+As advertised, we *did* pair program with Copilot, but let's be honest, sometimes we felt more as the assitant as Copilot did most of the hard work for use.
+Like in any pair programming session, we still had to check what Copilot was doing, and guide it to the right direction.
+But overall, in a matter of minutes we were able to complete and deploy our application with minimal effort.

-This is the end of the workshop.
-We hope you enjoyed it, learned something new and more importantly, that you'll be able to take this knowledge back to your projects.
+We hope you enjoyed following along, learned something new and more importantly, that you'll be able to take this experience back to your projects.

 <div class="warning" data-title="had issues?">